 National Garden.
-The National Garden, open from dawn to sunset, is an oasis in the centre of the city.
-It has a total area of 160,000 m2.
-Some five hundred different kinds of plants, bushes and trees from various locations around the world are grown here (in total, it has 7,000 trees and 40,000 bushes).
-At the same time, it comprises an important natural life reserve in Athens as many different species of birds, hedgehogs, turtles, ducks and even bats are gathered here.
+The National Garden, open from dawn to sunset, is an oasis in the center of the city.
+It has a total area of 160,000 m2 (1.7M ft2).
+Some 500 different kinds of plants, bushes and trees from various locations around the world are grown here (in total it has 7,000 trees and 40,000 bushes).
+At the same time, it comprises an important natural life reserve in Athens as many different species of birds, hedgehogs, turtles, ducks and even bats thrive here.
 The National Garden – which was formerly the palace garden - was laid out from 1838-1860.
 There are six entrances: at Vasilissis Sofias Avenue, Irodou Attikou Str, Vasilissis Amalias Avenue, and two entrances connecting the National Garden to the Zappeion.
 You will also find here a small pond, a small zoo, the Botanical Museum, a traditional café, a children’s library, a playground, various monuments of antiquity, and the busts of important personalities of modern Greece (among others, politicians and authors).

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer